Devizes to Westminster International Canoe Marathon: Cancellations and abandoned races

-In 2020 & 2021 the event was cancelled because of the COVID-19 pandemic.
+In 2020 and 2021, the event was cancelled because of the COVID-19 pandemic.

-In 2022 the event was shortened to 108 miles and finished at Teddington.
-This was due to the grounds of St Thomas' Hospital being unavailable due to the vaccination station there.
+In 2022, the event was shortened to 108 miles and finished at Teddington, since the grounds of St Thomas' Hospital were occupied by a vaccination station.

+In 2023, race entries were curtailed due to extremely high water levels.
+Many crews were disallowed from the start, based on ability, to let organisers focus health and safety efforts on crews who were more likely to be water-competent.
+Thus, no crew with a junior was allowed to go past Dreadnought Reach in Reading.
+This was also the case for Senior Singles, Junior Doubles, Junior Vet classes and any Endeavour crew containing a junior.
+Only Senior Doubles were allowed to finish in Westminster.

+In 2024, the organisers intended to have the finish line for the Senior Doubles at its traditional Westminster site, while the Stage Races would span three days and finish at Thames Young Mariners, Ham, opposite Twickenham.
+These changes arose from concerns over increased powered traffic on the Thames tideway, in particular the high-speed Thames Clippers river bus.
+In the event, high water levels from Storm Nelson led to parts of the canal overflowing, reaching Richmond.
+This initiated the Port of London's Ebb Tide Red Flag warning.
+Therefore, the Single K1, Junior/Vet, Endeavour class, and non-stop Senior Doubles races were all terminated at Teddington, and the Junior Doubles race terminated at Dreadnought Reach in Reading.
+Altogether, these limitations meant no course records attempts could be made.

 Course records

-The current (non-stop) course record stands at 15 hours 34 minutes and was set in 1979 by Brian Greenham and Tim Cornish, one from Richmond Canoe Club and one from Reading Canoe Club.
+The current (non-stop) course record was set during an unprecedented race in 2023, which saw half of the senior entrants disallowed by a competency-based assessment for safety reasons.
+Keith Moule of Chelmsford Canoe Club and Tom Sharpe of Richmond Canoe Club set a new record with a time of 15 hours and 19 minutes.
+For the previous 44 years the record stood at 15 hours 34 minutes, set in 1979 by Brian Greenham and Tim Cornish, one from Richmond Canoe Club and one from Reading Canoe Club.

-For the staged events; the solo record was set in 1993 by G Butler of Nottingham Kayak Club in a time of 14 hours 46 minutes.
-The junior record was also set in 1993 by the Richmond / Royal pairing of Steve Jensen and Tony Richardson in the phenomenal time of 14 hours 13 minutes, faster than the senior record, but then they did have three nights sleep on the way down!
+For the staged events, the solo record was set in 1993 by G Butler of Nottingham Kayak Club in a time of 14 hours 46 minutes.
+The junior record was also set in 1993 by the Richmond / Royal pairing of Steve Jensen and Tony Richardson in 14 hours 13 minutes, faster than the senior record, but they did have three night's sleep on the way down.